-uary 2, 008 February 3, 2007
+Jai nuary 31, 2009 February 2, 2008

 (in millions)

 Deferred tax assets:

-Accrued expenses \$ 38.2 \$ 33.5
+Accrued expenses \$ 39.2 \$ 38.2

-Property and equipment 22.2 -
+Property and equipment 12.3 22.2

 State tax net operating losses and credit

-carryforwards, net of federal benefit 2.1 1.3
+carryforwards, net of federal benefit 5.4 2.1

-Accrued compensation expense 10.7 9.3
+Accrued compensation expense 14.9 10.7

-Total deferred tax assets 73.2 44.1
+Other 1.7 -

-Valuation allowance (2.1) (1.3)
+Total deferred tax assets 73.5 73.2

-Deferred tax assets, net 71.1 42.8
+Valuation allowance (4.9) (2.1)

-Deferred tax liabilities:
+Deferred tax assets, net 68.6 71.1

-Intangible assets (11.0) (9.2)
+Deferred tax liabilities: (10.5) (11.0)

-Property and equipment - (14.3)
+Intangible assets (13.5) (11.0)

-Prepaids (2.2) (9.0)
+Prepaids (10.4) (2.2)

-Other (1.9) (1.1)
+Other (4.0) (1.9)

-Total deferred tax liabilities (15.1) (33.6)
+Total deferred tax liabilities (27.9) (15.1)

-Net deferred tax asset \$ 56.0 \$ 9.2
+Net deferred tax asset \$ 40.7 \$ 56.0

-A valuation allowance of \$2.1 million, net of Federal tax benefits, has been provided principally for certain state net operating losses and credit carryforwards.
-In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred taxes will not be realized.
-Based upon the availability of carrybacks of future deductible amounts to the past two years' taxable income and management's projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more likely than not the remaining existing deductible temporary differences will reverse during periods in which carrybacks are available or in which the Company generates net taxable income.
+A valuation allowance of \$4.9 million, net of Federal tax benefits, has been provided principally for certain state credit net operating losses and carryforwards.
+In assessing the realizability of deferred tax assets, the Company considers whether it is more likely than not that some portion or all of the deferred taxes will not be realized.
+Based upon the availability of carrybacks of future deductible amounts to the past two years' taxable income and the Company's projections for future taxable income over the periods in which the deferred tax assets are deductible, the Company believes it is more likely than not the remaining existing deductible temporary differences will reverse during periods in which carrybacks are available or in which the Company generates net taxable income.

-The Internal Revenue Service completed its examination of the 1999 to 2003 consolidated federal income tax returns during 2006.
+The Internal Revenue Service completed its examination of the 2004 federal income tax return during 2008 and is currently auditing the 2005-2007 consolidated federal income tax returns.
 In addition, several states completed their examination of fiscal years prior to 2005.
-In general, fiscal years 2004 and forward are within the statute of limitations for Federal and state tax purposes.
-The statute of limitations is still open prior to 2004 for some states.
+In general, fiscal years 2005 and forward are within the statute of limitations for Federal and state tax purposes.
+The statute of limitations is still open prior to 2005 for some states.

 In June 2006, the Financial Accounting Standards Board issued FIN 48.
 This Interpretation clarifies accounting for income tax uncertainties recognized in an enterprise's financial statements in accordance with Statement of Financial Accounting Standards No. 109, Accounting for Income Taxes.
 FIN 48 prescribes a recognition threshold and measurement attribute for a tax position taken or expected to be taken in a tax return.
 Under the guidelines of FIN 48, an entity should recognize a financial statement benefit for a tax position if it determines that it is more likely than not that the position will be sustained upon examination.
+The Company adopted the provisions of FIN 48 on February 4, 2007, the first day of fiscal 2007.